 Well, what do you think?
 It seems somewhat wild doesn't it.
 Most often, people who live within a Judeo-Christian culture react emotionally and somewhat rudely to the LDS teachings.
 This is very understandable.
 However, I find that one of the most important aspects to the ministry in Southern Utah is to help people understand that they have entered an entirely different culture than to what they might have been accustomed.
 Some might be quick to call the LDS faith a cult and ridicule their religious practices, especially those for the dead.
 I simply remind people that the LDS people accept these things by faith.
 They have faith in their scriptures, their prophets (including the president of the LDS church), and their church.
 Ridicule will accomplish nothing.
 Finally, I remind my parishioners about what a Lutheran believes according to our scripture.
 We, too, believe in some pretty bizarre things.
 We believe that God died on the cross.
 We believe that God has a mother (Mary).
 We believe that we die with Jesus when we are baptized and in the same ceremony rise from the dead – which takes place while we stand at the baptismal font.
 We believe that we must be worthy in order to move into the presence of God in the Lord's Supper.
 What's even more bizarre is that we believe we eat and drink the flesh and blood of Jesus.
 Now that's weird stuff.

-InPlainSite.org Note: Was the message Jesus conveyed to the Jewish multitude concerning The Lord’s Supper to be understood as literal or figurative?
-There are at least seven convincing biblical reasons why this passage is to be taken figuratively.
+InPlainSite.org Note: There are at least seven convincing biblical reasons why Jesus’ message concerning The Lord’s Supper is to be taken figuratively.
 See Transubstantiation and The Lord’s Supper

 Why do I address these matters in such a fashion?
 So that it assists my parishioners in understanding the true gospel of Christ and how the world could easily (and does) make fun of us.
 Rather than ridicule the Mormons for what they believe most of my parishioners, after getting over the emotional culture shock of living in a Mormon culture, begin to experience compassion and sorrow for their Mormon neighbors.
 The compassion and sorrow flows from the realization of the enormous pressure and pounding hammer of such a severe law under which the Mormon believer lives.
 They are not free.
 They are imprisoned by the constant and burdensome gospel principles and temple ordinances for themselves and the dead so as to climb the ladder to exaltation in the celestial kingdom - and it does not end in this world!